Nightscou2018/pebble_basic_openaps/README.md

 #Run before sending messages to the pebble

-Better add as a startup script

         nfig hci0 up
-        systemctl start bluetooth.service #(part of pancreable instructions..not sure what this is for) rfcomm bind hci0 B0:B4:48:F4:F0:C5 #replace the MAC address with that of your pebble
+        systemctl start bluetooth.service
+        rfcomm bind hci0 B0:B4:48:F4:F0:C5 #replace the MAC address with that of your pebble

+Add as a startup script